Saturday, May 2, 2026

 Sasha: Maybe.
 As for who gets sucked ...
 I'll move your Cross-Eyes guy toward the suck-hole.

 Ariel: Well, that guy is my number 2 guy anyhow, so I'm not worried about him getting sucked in.
 I was hoping your guys would get a little closer though so I could run up and ninja them.
 So I'm going to kind of double back and hide behind this wall here.
-Then she suck-hole moves Scarlett again.
+Then the suck-hole moves Scarlett again.

-Sasha: All right, Doctor
+Sasha: All right.
+Then on my turn Doctor

 Ariel: (suck-hole)

 Sasha: Mindbender moves his allies 3 spaces ...
 Cobra Commander is kind of a chicken so he's not getting too close to you.
 Storm Shadow moves up here ...
 Then DM moves where he can see Cross-Eyes and shoot at him.
-Or zap him with this magic want thing or whatever it is he's holding.
+Or zap him with this magic wand thing or whatever it is he's holding.
 3 dice, 2 skulls!

 Ariel: Okay, well, Snake Eyes gets 2 extra dice if you shoot at him from far away, so that's 5 dice, and I get 2 shields.
 Time for my number 3 ...
 Scarlett!
 She's going in closer to Doc Suck and hitting him with 3 dice ... plus 2 more because she's got "Knowing is Half the Battle" and she gets an extra die for every order marker that's revealed on your guy.
 5 dice again ...
 3 skulls!